Fall 2014 – Summer 2015

 If a student cannot continue the Field Experience due to illness, see Withdrawal from Field Experience.

-If a student chooses to end his or her Field Experience, the director of Student Teaching will evaluate the circumstances and determine an outcome.
+If a student chooses to end his or her Field Experience, the Director of Internships and Student Affairs will evaluate the circumstances and determine an outcome.
 Possible outcomes are the same as those listed above.

-Students who previously completed a Field Experience at another university may be eligible for transfer credit (advanced standing).
+Students who previously completed a Field Experience at another local university may be eligible for transfer credit (Advanced Standing) for Field Experience 1 only.
 Contact an academic adviser to discuss this possibility.
-Students may need to submit a syllabus for the course so that the OST can determine equivalency.
+Students may need to submit a syllabus for the course so that the ISA can determine equivalency.